microsoft/fluentui/packages/web-components/README.md

 ### Using Yarn 2 with PnP

-Because of how Yarn expects peer dependencies to be satisfied, we need additional configuation for `fluentui/web-components`.
+Because of how Yarn expects peer dependencies to be satisfied, we need additional configuation for this package.

 In your `.yarnrc.yml`, add the following entries and run `yarn` again:
 ```YAML